 “The Cybertruck is so straight because you can’t press 30x steel – it would destroy the press.”

 Additional features are an air compressor and 110/220 volt power supply for power tools.
-The adjustable air suspension, which can be raised or lowered by up to 10 centimetres, offers ground clearance of up to 40 centimetres.
+The adjustable air suspension, which can be raised or lowered by up to 10 centimeters, offers ground clearance of up to 40 centimeters.

 The following video shows the lockable cargo hold promoted by Tesla as “as safe as a vault”.
 The payload is expected to be around 1590 kilograms.